KeithIMyers/chromiumos-docs/security_review_howto.md

 in this document can expect to have its security flag flipped by branch point.

 ## The role of the security review lead

+This section is mostly only relevant for security team members and can be safely skipped by feature owners.

 The security review lead represents Chrome OS security at Chrome OS Launch review meetings.
 They are responsible for getting features *that are ready to be